Welcome to EMS!

 Our mission is to develop new discoveries about how the earth's systems interact with one another and with people and their institutions and to use the knowledge gained from those discoveries to inspire students to become new generations of leaders.
 EMS figures prominently in addressing many of the most pressing societal issues of our time and in achieving many of the University’s top priorities.

 Each member of our EMS community plays an integral role in achieving this vision.
 To learn more about where your work fits in, see the University strategic plan, the college’s strategic plan and the strategic plan for your unit within EMS:

-- Penn State’s Strategic Plan: A Commitment to Impact
+- Penn State’s Strategic Plan

 - EMS department and institute strategic plans

 The College of Earth and Mineral Sciences is comprised of five departments, three insitutes, and the Offices of the Dean.
 View the college's organizational chart and key contacts >>

 Location of EMS Buildings